06.30.2025

 One of the hardest parts of launching a new product or service to the market is finding the right strategy.
 Only 40% of all products actually reach the market, and even then, only 60% of those products yield revenue.
 Think of it this way, once you make it out of the development phase, you’re just beginning your marketing journey.
 You still have to spend time developing, testing, and optimizing campaigns in order to hone your targeting and messaging.
 On top of the dreaded trial and error process, you also have to invest in and incorporate new marketing platforms and maybe even train new employees.
 Hiring an experienced coach with a professional coaching contract template might be a beneficial choice.

 All of this can take months to work through, and that’s time you don’t have if you want to stay ahead of the competition.
 An outsourced partner can provide data to help assess the target audience size and product-market fit, as well as forecast your potential sales cycle compared to similar companies.
-By outsourcing marketing for a new solution, you can expedite the go-to-market strategy, acquire customers faster, and be well on your way to generating recurring revenue.
+By outsourcing marketing tasks for a new solution, you can expedite the go-to-market strategy, acquire customers faster, and be well on your way to generating recurring revenue.

 Quickly Establish Your Brand in Underserved and New Markets